sturobson/myRSS/README.md

 # myRSS

-a copy of my .opml file
+a copy of my .xml file with several categorised RSS feeds